UtrechtUniversity/hpc-school-vre-intro/exercises.md

 # Exercise 2: reproducible environments

+Working with reproducible environments makes your life easier and your project more robust and reproducible.
+There are many advantages for working with environments, but if we just focus on SURF Research cloud: the benefit of working with GitHub and an environment manager for Python or R is that you can setup your project with all its dependencies with very little effort.
+This makes it easier to delete workspaces and start new ones in case of problems, or because the [maximum recommended lifetime of 4 weeks](https://utrechtuniversity.github.io/vre-docs/docs/responsible-use.html#vre-lifetime-and-security-updates) has been reached.
+If you would like to learn more about setting up a reproducible project, the workshop [Best Practices for Writing Reproducible code](https://www.uu.nl/en/research/research-data-management/training-workshops/best-practices-for-writing-reproducible-code) might be interesting for you.

 These exercises live in different repositories that also contain example code.
 Choose the one that corresponds to the catalog item you created above:

 - Python Workbench: [exercise repo](https://github.com/UtrechtUniversity/src-python-example/)